So, you’ve faced your biggest fear thus far — SPM results day!

 It may be tempting to attend a famed college because it’s the popular thing to do.
 After all, if all your friends are going, it must be a good college, right?

 For starters, popularity doesn’t always mean quality.
 More importantly, what’s best for one person may not be for another.
-Your friends may prefer an institution that is buzzing with excitement and located right in the middle of the city while you may prefer a more conductive campus environment away from the hustle and bustle.
+Your friends may prefer an institution that is buzzing with excitement and located right in the middle of the city while you may prefer a more conducive campus environment away from the hustle and bustle.

 So never follow the crowd blindly.
 Instead, make careful considerations based on proven facts, actual reviews and your own assessment, instead of an institution’s perceived recognition.